In this lab, we will build our skills with Python sequences by

 behavior inside the function

-get_madlibs_replacement(placeholder, puzzle_key_list)
+get_madlibs_replacement(placeholder, puzzle_key_list).

-This function has two parameters: placeholder
+This function has two parameters: placeholder, which is

-a swap-key such as "<adjective1>"
+a swap-key such as "<adjective1>", and

-, which is a list of “swap-key=swap-value”
+puzzle_key_list, which is a list of “swap-key=swap-value”

 pairs that we read from a puzzle answer key file.